ceu-lang/ceu/manual.md

 Therefore, external declarations just make pre-existing events visible to a program.

-Refer to the Section [Environment](#environment) for information about interfacing with external events in the platform level.
+Refer to [Environment](#environment) for information about interfacing with external events in the platform level.

 ##### Requests